Leo McKendry

-Leo Francis McKendry (born 1934) is a former local politician in the Marlborough Region of New Zealand.
-He was the 31st and last Mayor of Blenheim (1986–1989), and the 1st Mayor of Marlborough (1989–1995).
+Leo Francis McKendry (born 14 August 1934) is a former local politician in the Marlborough Region of New Zealand.
+He was the 31st and last mayor of Blenheim (1986–1989), and the 1st mayor of Marlborough (1989–1995).

+Early life and family

+McKendry was born in Nelson on 14 August 1934, and educated at Nelson College from 1948 to 1950.
+In 1962, he married Julie Margaret Moore, and the couple went on to have five children.

 Political career

 McKendry first became a councillor for Blenheim Borough in 1980, serving for one three-year term.
-In the 1986 local election, he was elected Mayor of Blenheim.
-He was the 31st and last holder of that position, as the 1989 local government reforms resulted in the amalgamation of Blenheim Borough with Picton Borough and Marlborough County Council to form Marlborough District.
+In the 1986 local election, he was elected mayor of Blenheim.
+He was the 31st and last holder of that position, as the 1989 local government reforms resulted in the amalgamation of Blenheim Borough with Picton Borough and Marlborough County to form Marlborough District.

+McKendry was then elected the first mayor of Marlborough and served for two terms (1989–1995).
+In the 1989 Nelson-Marlborough Regional Council election, he was the highest-polling candidate in the Marlborough constituency and was thus elected to the Nelson-Marlborough Regional Council.
+He served on the regional council until its abolition on 1 July 1992.

-McKendry was then elected the first Mayor of Marlborough and served for two terms (1989–1995).
-Early in the campaign for the 2010 local election, he stated that past mayors should not stand again as councillors, saying, "I've just always believed it was an unwritten rule once you were defeated or retired, it was time to go completely".
+Early in the campaign for the 2010 local election for Marlborough District Council, he stated that past mayors should not stand again as councillors, saying, "I've just always believed it was an unwritten rule once you were defeated or retired, it was time to go completely".
 Subsequently, Liz Davidson, Gerald Hope, and Tom Harrison, the three mayors who succeeded him, all failed to get re-elected as councillors.

-In the 2001 Queen's Birthday Honours, McKendry was appointed a Companion of the Queen's Service Order for public services.
+In 1990, McKendry was awarded the New Zealand 1990 Commemoration Medal.
+In the 2001 Queen's Birthday Honours, he was appointed a Companion of the Queen's Service Order for public services.